okapi-ca/okapi-ca/README.md

 ## Hi there 👋

-There are 10 types of people.
+There are 10 types of people in the universe.
 Those who understand binaire and those who who don’t.

 Here are some ideas to get you started: